• Skip to primary navigation

 Recipe Tips

-• Use good fish.
+• Use good quality fish.
 Our guide on choosing salmon can help you with this.

-• Recipe can easily be adjusted for the amount of salmon you have.
+• You can easily adjust this recipe for the amount of salmon you have.
 The important thing is to keep the ratio of sugar to salt at 4 parts sugar to 1 part salt.
 Cayenne and other spices can be added to according to your preferences.

 • For best results use a mild wood like apple, cherry alder or mesquite wood pellets.